 What happens if there's bad weather?

 Nature happens.
 Exploring in the rain is just as fun as in the sun, so dress to get wet and muddy.
-Should severe weather conditions be expected, however, we will move the session indoors at the Charles A. Dana Discovery Center.
+Should severe weather conditions be expected, we will hold the session indoors at the Chess & Checkers House.

 Can we make up a missed session?